lrcfmd/veltiCRYS/README.md

 ## Dependencies

 The software's functionality have several dependencies, thus it is advised to create a virtual environment using either Python's venv or Anaconda.
-If you prefer venev and pip then create a Python environment as below
+If you prefer venev and pip then use the instructions below:

-#### PIP
+### PIP
+Create a Python environment as shown
 ```console
   python -m venv ~/envelti